-Open Science: umbrella term that refers to the opening of the creation and dissemination of scholarly knowledge towards a multitude of stakeholders, from professional researchers to citizens.
+Open Science: umbrella term that refers to the opening of the creation and dissemination of scholarly knowledge towards a multitude of stakeholders, from professional researchers to citizens. process, from production to dissemination.
+If successfully implemented, open science will stimulate larger collaborations and accelerate scientific discovery, ultimately bringing greater benefits for society.

 As a key capability to realise the single digital market and as a way to boost the data economy, the EC will launch a European Cloud initiative including cloud services certification, contracts, switching of cloud services providers and a research open science cloud.
 Open science can be considered as a production and dissemination system that needs (I) integrated, easy and fair access to several types of shared resources (physical, digital, intellectual), (II) an engaged community that contributes to the scientific process and collaborates in the management and stewardship of those resources, (III) a suitable governance structure that manages access and resolves potential conflicts, and (IV) financial support for long-term sustainability.